interconnectDiabetes/interconnectDocker/README.md

 running instance of opal/agate/rserver/mongodb and datashield necessary on the [Docker](https://www.docker.com/) platform.

+The easiest way to follow this guide is to git clone, or download this directory onto the machine that will serve as the Docker server, and follow the guide with the command line interface open within this directory.

 ## Prerequisites
 As a prerequisite, the docker engine needs to be installed to create the docker instance and run it.
 The process is slightly different depending on the